quality-liquid/cupid_code/Documentation/new_final_report.md

 ##### Benjamin Hickenlooper

-TODO: Ben's tasks He also scrubbed his sprint summary for inclusion in the final report.
+Ben worked to update the low-level design document and did some last minute preparation for the presentation.
+He assisted Felix in last minute debugging, and he also scrubbed his sprint summary for inclusion in the final report.
-- TODO: Ben's paragraph

 ##### Tyson Buxton

-Tyson added a "plethora of links" to the design document as a result of feedback we received on it.
+Tyson added a "plethora of links" to the design document as a result of feedback we received on it, and made some other additional changes to the low-level design document that were pertinent to its completion as a final draft.
 Tyson noted inconsistencies between design/prototype and final implementation and addressed those, made some formatting adjustments to be consistent with other documents, was a consistent code reviewer, and helped in maintaining communications.
 He also scrubbed his sprint summary for inclusion in the final report.

 ##### Felix Jacob

-TODO: Felix's tasks He also scrubbed his sprint summary for inclusion in the final report.
+Felix spent a lot of time on Tuesday making efforts to switch our Azure server to be https for our demo, but to no avail.
+He made edits to the high-levl design document in preparation to turn it in as a final draft, and also scrubbed his sprint summary for inclusion in the final report.
-- TODO: Felix's paragraph

 ##### Garrett Woodhouse

-TODO: Garrett's tasks He also scrubbed his sprint summary for inclusion in the final report.
+Garrett did a little bit of last minute preparation for our presentation, and worked on the first half of the final draft for our high-level design document.
+He also scrubbed his sprint summary for inclusion in the final report.
-- TODO: Garrett's paragraph

 ##### Reece Nielson